pyvista/pyvista/CONTRIBUTING.rst

       ``.rst`` file for the carousel

-   -  ``doc`` is a short text description of the carousel which will appear in the documentation above
+   -  ``doc`` is a short text description of the carousel which will appear in the documentation in the header above the carousel

    -  ``badge`` is used to give all datasets in the carousel a reference tag.
 The ``ref`` argument for the badge should be a new reference